gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

 [https://travis-ci.org/gianlazz/Hackathon-Manager](https://travis-ci.org/gianlazz/Hackathon-Manager "https://travis-ci.org/gianlazz/Hackathon-Manager")

-Create a project on Heroku
+Create a project on Heroku and name it after the name of the repository on GitHub.

 ---